Thank you.

 It's not about something that you can lose.

-It's realizing what's always already here that can't be lost.
+It's realizing what's always already here.

 And so it's a category mistake if you try to take the role of the teacher that's teaching you something and put it into the realm of satsang.